hemanthkumargr/docs/commercialFeatures/Sagepay-Quick-Start.md

 	</div>
 </form>
 ```
-##4) Construct the redirect form for Sagepay
-The above HTML is used to save your customers shipping/billing information, which must be saved before you can redirect the user to Sagepay.- [sagepayRedirectForm.zip](sourceFiles/sagepayRedirectForm.zip).

 ## Done!
 At this point, all the configuration should be complete and you are now ready to test your integration with Sagepay.
 Add something to your cart and proceed with checkout.